ISTAF SuperSeries

 The ISTAF SuperSeries (abbreviated: ISS) was an international sepaktakraw competition organized by the International Sepaktakraw Federation (ISTAF) held for three editions from 2011 to 2015.
 The ISS was the only elite international Sepaktakraw tournament recognized by the ISTAF aside from the ISTAF World Cup and King's Cup.
 The current format involves a qualification phase through ISTAF World Cup, which usually takes place every four years, to determine which teams qualify for the tournament phase.
 In the tournament phase, 8 teams for men's and 6 for women's events, including the automatically qualifying host nation(s), compete for the title at venues within the host nation(s) for a week.

 The tournament was held in a grand prix format, whereby national teams compete in a series of tournaments during a season.
-The first season features fours tournaments which were was organized between September 2011 to July 2012 in Bangkok, Palembang, and Singapore.
+The first season features four tournaments which were organized between September 2011 to July 2012 in Bangkok, Palembang, and Singapore.
 The second and the third seasons also consisted of four tournaments, in which Thailand has won most of the first place in both men's and women's tournaments.

 There was an attempt from the ISTAF to conduct the fourth season within 2016.
 Nonetheless, the tournament was terminated for undisclosed reasons.